Rolandn2014/Hello-world-node-app/README.md

 # Hello-world-node-app
-This application is our simply website with "hello world" deplayed on the landing page
+This application is our simply website with "hello world" displayed on the landing page my first class